ihack4falafel/ihack4falafel.github.io/_posts/2018-1-12-Creating-Custom-TCP-Bind-Shell-~-Linux-x86.md

 int socket(int domain, int type, int protocol);
 ```

 Domain argument specify the protocol family which will be used for communication, we will be dealing with IPv4 Internet protocols hence will use `AF_INET`.
-The second argument that we need to provide is type, type is responsible for selecting socket type `SOCK_STREAM` for TCP connections in our case.
-Protocol argument is used to specify what protocol can work with the socket, we only have single protocol hence will go with `0`.
+The second argument that we need to provide is type, type is responsible for selecting socket type which is `SOCK_STREAM` for TCP connections in our case.
+Protocol argument is used to specify what protocol can work with the socket, we only have single protocol so will go with `0`.
 Now that we know what the function does let’s update it with our desired values.

 ```C
 int socket(int 2, int 1, int 0);
 ```

-Let’s check socket syscall ID on Linux x86 system `EAX`.
+Let’s check socket syscall id on Linux x86 system `EAX`.

 ```sh
 root@falafel:~# cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep socketcall